What is a prepayment meter?

 Difficulty topping up your prepayment meter

-- extra support credit if you are in a vulnerable situation and have few options to pay
+- additional support credit if you’re in a vulnerable situation and have few options to pay

-- extra support credit while you work out ways to pay if you are in a vulnerable situation.
-For example, if you cannot leave your home because of the pandemic.
+- additional support credit while you work out ways to pay if you are in a vulnerable situation

 You can ask for: